Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

+while a similar recursive equation cannot be written for the projection of the queue length vector onto the cone $\mathcal{K}$.
+Thus, while doing the Lyapunov drift analysis, we consider the projection of the queue length vector to the subspace $\mathcal{S}$.
+Next, we present the definition of the SSC in an Input-queued switch.

-\begin{definition} For the Input-queued switch as defined in Section \ref{sec: switch_model} operating under a given scheduling algorithm, we say that the algorithm achieves \textit{state space collapse}, if for every $\theta \in \mathbb{R}$, there exists $\epsilon(\theta) >0$ such that for every $0< \epsilon \leq \epsilon(\theta)$, the steady state queue length vector satisfies,
+\begin{definition}[State Space Collapse] For the Input-queued switch as defined in Section \ref{sec: switch_model} operating under a given scheduling algorithm, we say that the algorithm achieves \textit{State Space Collapse} (SSC), if there exists $\epsilon_0,\theta_0 >0$ such that for every $\theta < \theta_0$ and $\epsilon<\epsilon_0$, the steady state queue length vector satisfies,